-Highest achievable precision for calibrated visibilities require observations taken in SCI_PHOT mode, with both target and calibrator brighter than 15 Jy with the UTs and 200 Jy with the ATs
+Highest achievable precision for calibrated visibilities require observations taken in SCI_PHOT mode, with both target and calibrator brighter than 15 Jy with the UTs and 200 Jy with the ATs.
+We recommend to observe SCI-CAL-SCI sequences (see next Sect.) for high precision purposes.

-7.2 Time of observation
+6.2 Time of observation